Do I Use Champagne Flutes or Glasses?

 The taste of Champagne is greatly affected by the shape of the glass!
 So to have the best tasting sparkling wine, here’s a little insight into choosing the right glasses for your Champagne preference.

 Of course, you don’t need to have every sparkling wine flute ever made, pick the one that fits your drinking preference.

 Selecting The Best Glass For You

-There are some clear differences as to how the shape will affect your perception of how different sparkling wines taste.
+There are some clear differences in how the shape will affect your perception of different sparkling wine flavor.
 There are a few other considerations to keep in mind:

 - As the illustration suggests, glasses with smaller openings and bowls are less expressive than glassware with a larger bowl shape.
-So, if you drink more affordable sparkling wine on a regular basis, you may actually end up preferring the flute-style glass, because it will hide flaws and make the wine taste more spritzy.
+So, if you drink more affordable sparkling wine regularly, you may prefer flute-style glass, because it will hide flaws and make the wine taste more spritzy.

 What We Use

 Understand why certain wine glasses are better for certain types of wine.